Gregory-Eales/rusty-euler/README.md

 # rusty-euler
-solving project euler problems in rust
+solving the first 100 project euler problems in rust